We welcome contributions to Hyperledger in many forms, and there’s always plenty to do!

 Submitting your fix¶

-If you just submitted a JIRA for a bug you’ve discovered, and would like to provide a fix, we would welcome that gladly!
-Please assign the JIRA issue to yourself, then submit a pull request (PR).
+If you just submitted a GitHub issue for a bug you’ve discovered, and would like to provide a fix, we would welcome that gladly!
+Please assign the GitHub issue to yourself, then submit a pull request (PR).
 Please refer to GitHub Contributions for a detailed workflow.

 Fixing issues and working stories¶

-Fabric issues and bugs are managed in JIRA.
+Fabric issues and bugs are managed in GitHub issues.
 Review the list of issues and find something that interests you.
-You could also check the “help-wanted” list.
+You could also check the “good first issue” list.
 It is wise to start with something relatively straight forward and achievable, and that no one is already assigned.
 If no one is assigned, then assign the issue to yourself.
 Please be considerate and rescind the assignment if you cannot finish in a reasonable time, or add a comment saying that you are still actively working the issue if you need a little more time.

-While Jira tracks a backlog of known issues that could be worked in the future, if you intend to immediately work on a change that does not yet have a corresponding Jira issue, you can submit a pull request to Github without linking to an existing Jira issue.
+While GitHub issues tracks a backlog of known issues that could be worked in the future, if you intend to immediately work on a change that does not yet have a corresponding issue, you can submit a pull request to Github without linking to an existing issue.